 The TPS MS and US program will maintain typical daily schedules.
-Students are in student cohorts of 12 or fewer and are contained except for math and foreign language.
-Art and electives will be held in respective portions of the building to avoid students traveling through the PS wing.
+Students are in student classes of 12 or fewer.
+Art and electives will be held in respective portions of the building with only brief travel through the PS wing.

-Our MS and US program is inquiry-based, academic, collaborative and reflective.
-In order to maintain instructional opportunities that foster these foundational skills, in the 2020-2021 school year, we will take extra care to provide the following:
+Our MS and US program is inquiry-based, academic, collaborative, and reflective.
+To maintain instructional opportunities that foster these foundational skills, in the 2021-2022 school year, we will take extra care to provide the following:

-- Increased outdoor time on our 17-acre campus - A tent for outdoor learning and eating when weather permits - Indoor spaces that allow for distancing with surfaces that are easier to disinfect - Age-appropriate education about mask-wearing, handwashing, social distancing, and other health precautions - Reserved spaces within the classroom for students needing "mask breaks," where they can socially distance while still being supervised by teachers - Creative rethinking of our usual curriculum to provide familiar rhythm and structure, and time to process social/emotional wellness to reassure students during a time of increased isolation and anxiety. - Individual sets of materials (e.g., lab equipment) to allow for active engagement while also maintaining sanitary practices
+- Increased outdoor time on our 17-acre campus - A tent for outdoor learning and eating when weather permits - Indoor spaces that allow for distancing with surfaces that are easier to disinfect - Age-appropriate education about mask-wearing, handwashing, social distancing, and other health precautions - Reserved spaces within the classroom for students needing "mask breaks," where they can socially distance themselves while still being supervised by teachers - Creative rethinking of our usual curriculum to provide familiar rhythm and structure and time to process social/emotional wellness to reassure students during a time of increased isolation and anxiety. - Individual sets of materials (e.g., lab equipment) to allow for active engagement while also maintaining sanitary practices.